-	While the male carpenter bee does not possess a stinger, it can be very aggressive when it comes to defending its nest.
-The female carpenter bee, on the other hand, has a stinger but will only sting when provoked or threatened.
+Female carpenter bees are rarely aggressive but will sting if provoked.
 If a person is stung by a carpenter bee and is allergic to bee venom, they should seek immediate medical attention.
+Male carpenter bees do not possess a stinger, but can be extremely defensive when protecting and defending their nest.
 Although carpenter bees can be helpful pollinators, they can cause significant damage to structures.
 Windowsills, wooden siding, decks, railings, outdoor furniture, and fences can be attacked.
 While the damage to wood from the excavation of individual carpenter bees may be slight, the activities of numerous bees over many years can result in considerable destruction.

 In the case of an unmanageable carpenter bee problem, always contact your local bee control experts.

 We'll call you!
 Leave your information below.